crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/bouncers/intro.md

 ## Introduction

 Remediation Components are software packages in charge of acting upon decisions provided by the Security Engine.
-Depending on where you would like to remediate the decision, you will need to install the appropriate remediation component.
+Depending on where you would like to remediate the decision, you will need to install the appropriate Remediation Component.

 :::info
 Don't know which component suits your needs?
 Then join our [discord](https://discord.gg/crowdsec) and ask the community!